Istanbul is a fascinating city that straddles right between Asia and Europe. Istanbul is a major city in the country of

 The Bosphorus Strait is 31 kilometers or 19 miles long.
 It has a width that can vary between 730 to 3300 meters.
 The strait is about 11 meters or 360 feet deep.

 The strait is wide at the north entrance and narrows in parts, making it a dangerous waterway.

 Today the strait is of significant importance as it links the Black Sea with the world’s oceans; it is an important shipping channel.
 Daily ships are going up and down the Bosphorus Strait.

 Several major shipping ports on the Black Sea need to go through the Bosphorus Strait to get to the global waterways.
-The Danube River, which flows to the Black Sea, is also a vital trade artery for Balkan countries.
+The Danube River flows to the Black Sea and is also a vital trade artery for Balkan countries.

 The major shipping ports on the Black Sea that would need to go through the Bosphorus Straight include: